Self-guided interactive pub trail in Leeuwarden with online app

 Landmarks & Architecture

-Belfast 24 and 48-hour hop-on hop-off bus USD 27 combines historic façades with modern silhouettes.
+1-hour private boat tour to Benagil Cave, hidden caves and beaches USD 295 combines historic façades with modern silhouettes.
 Prominent squares, monuments, and skyline viewpoints help orient your footsteps across the city.

 Architectural walks reveal different eras side by side, while guided tours unpack details you might otherwise miss, from craftsmanship to city-planning decisions.